• Skip to primary navigation

 4 - Chili Powder

-Chili powder might seem the minor-league spice, but it’s a robust player in the game of substitutions.
+Chili powder might seem the minor-league spice, but it's a strong player in the game of substitutions.
 A blend of various ground chili peppers that often includes cumin and garlic powder, chili powder is like a party in your mouth, with each guest bringing a unique flavor to the gathering.

-Depending on the blend, chili powder can be mild like ancho or hotter like cayenne.
+Depending on the blend, chili powder can be mild like ancho (from dried poblano peppers) or hotter like cayenne.
 The variety allows you to tailor your heat while enjoying the added complexity of the mix.
-Note that the addition of other spices means you’re getting flavors beyond just pure heat.

 For a good start, use half the amount of red pepper flakes called for in a recipe.
 Also, be sure to check if salt is an ingredient in your chili powder blend, as it will impact the overall dish.